Request Request Appointment Like Us Like us on Facebook Reviews Read Our Reviews Call Give us a Call Map View our Map

 Tooth loss is a common issue that affects millions of Americans throughout the country.
 Having gaps in your smile can make it difficult to complete daily tasks, like eating, speaking, and smiling.
 Luckily, you don’t need to spend the rest of your life with an incomplete smile.
 Dr. Bryan Friedland offers high-quality dentures as an affordable tooth replacement option.
 To learn more about dentures in Pembroke Pines or to get started with an initial consultation, give us a call!

-Why Choose Friedland Family Dentistry for Dentures?
+Why Choose Friedland Family Dentistry of Pembroke Pines for Dentures?

-Who is a Good Candidate for Dentures?
+Who’s a Good Candidate for Dentures?

 Types of Dentures